runwhen-contrib/rw-cli-codecollection/codebundles/k8s-app-troubleshoot/README.md

 - `LABELS`: The labaels used for resource selection, particularly for fetching logs.
 - `REPO_URI`: The URI for the git repo used to fetch source code, can be a GitHub URL.
 - `NUM_OF_COMMITS`: How many commits to search through into the past to identify potential problems.
-- `CREATE_ISSUES`: A boolean flag whether or not to create github issues for the related parsed exceptions.
-- `LOGS_SINCE`: How far back to scan for logs, eg: 20m, 3h
-- `EXCLUDE_PATTERN`: a extended grep pattern used to filter out log results, such as exceptions/errors that you don't care about.
-- `CONTAINER_NAME`: the name of the container within the labeled workload to fetch logs from.
-- `MAX_LOG_LINES`: The maximum number of logs to fetch.
-Setting this too high can effect performance.

 ## Requirements
-- A kubeconfig with appropriate RBAC permissions to perform the desired command, particularly exec
+- A kubeconfig with appropriate RBAC permissions to perform the desired command.
-- A oauth token for github authentication, with read permissions on repositories(s) and write permissions on issues.

 ## TODO
 - [ ] New keywords for code inspection